Micropayment: Flattr

-Flattr is a micropayment system (more specifically, a microdonation system) which launched in August 2010.
-Actual bank transactions and overhead costs are involved only on funds withdrawn from the recipient's accounts.
+Flattr is a micropayment system (specifically, a microdonation system) launched in August 2010.
+Actual bank transactions and overhead costs are involved only in funds withdrawn from the recipient's accounts.

 Jamatto

-Jamatto is a micropayments and microsubscriptions system that allows websites and publishers to accept payments as small as 1¢ by modifying just their HTML source code Jamatto is in use by newspapers across three continents.
+Jamatto is a micropayments and microsubscriptions system that allows websites and publishers to accept payments as small as 1¢ by modifying their HTML source code.
+Jamatto is used by newspapers across three continents.

 M-Coin

-A service provided by TIMWE, M-Coin allows users to make micropayments on the Internet.
-The user's phone bill is then charged by the mobile network operator.
+A service provided by TIMWE, M-Coin allows users to make online micropayments.
+The mobile network operator then charges the user's phone bill.

 PayPal

-PayPal MicroPayments is a micropayment system that charges payments to user's PayPal account and allows transactions of less than US$12 to take place.
+PayPal MicroPayments is a micropayment system that charges payments to users' PayPal accounts and allows transactions of less than US$12 to take place.
 As of 2013, the service is offered in selected currencies only.
 The PayPal charge for a micropayment from a U.S. account is a flat five cents per transaction plus five percent of the transaction (as compared with PayPal's normal 2.9% and 30 cents for larger sums).

 Swish

 Swish is a payment system between bank accounts in Sweden.
 It is designed for small instant transactions between people, instead of using cash (cash has largely dropped in use in Sweden since 2010), but is also used by small businesses such as sports clubs that don't want to deal with the cost of a credit card reader.
-A cell phone number is used as a unique user identifier, and must have been registered at a Swedish bank.
+A cell phone number is used as a unique user identifier and must have been registered at a Swedish bank.
 A smartphone app is used to send money, but any cell phone can be used as a receiver.

 The lowest permitted payment is 1 SEK (around 0.09 EUR) and the highest is 10,000 (around 950 EUR), although 150,000 SEK can be transferred if the transaction is preregistered in the internet bank.
-The fee is generally zero for private people, but when the receiver is an organisation e.g. sports club or company, there is fee of 2 SEK, which is considered significant if a sports club sells coffee and cookies at an event.
-Swish has become popular, with 50% of the Swedish population registered as users in 2016.
+The fee is generally zero for private people, but when the receiver is an organisation, e.g., a sports club or a company, there is a fee of 2 SEK.

 Similar apps with zero fee for small instant private transactions, Vipps and MobilePay have become popular in Norway and Denmark.